Popular, dwarf fruit trees to grow in pots

 11 BEST FRUIT TREES TO GROW IN POTS

-Dwarf apple trees look great growing in pots, and they’re perfect for backyards, courtyards or sunny balconies.
+Dwarf apple trees look great growing in pots or tubs, and they’re perfect for backyards, courtyards or sunny balconies.

 If you don’t have much space, it’s best to choose a self-pollinating variety so that you only need to grow one plant to get fruit.